jaredmiller219/AppDock/DOCUMENTATION.md

 - New launches insert at index 0 and dedupe existing bundle identifiers.
 - App quits do not remove entries (this preserves the “recent” history).
 - The Filter & Sort menu can further constrain or reorder the visible list.
+- Settings can change the default filter/sort choice used at startup.

 ### App Activation and Relaunch